 A practical study of the costume design and makeup application processes for theater and beyond.
-Topics covered include period research, sketching, rendering, fabric selection, fabric draping, and basic sewing techniques, as well as introductory techniques in stage makeup application and design.
+Topics covered include principles and elements of design, script analysis, collaboration, research, sketching and rendering techniques, and fabric types, as well as introductory techniques in stage makeup application and design.

-Prerequisite(s): 1 of CONSENT(Consent of Instructor), THR229(Theatrical Design)
+Prerequisite(s): 1 of CONSENT(Consent of Instructor), THR228(Introduction to Stagecraft), THR229(Theatrical Design)